claudiospizzi/ScriptLogger/README.md

 ## Introduction

-With the ScriptLogger module, you are able to log error, warning, informational and verbose log messages into log files, the event log and the console host.
+With the ScriptLogger module, you are able to log error, warning, informational and verbose messages into log files, the Windows event log and the current console host.
+You can start and stop the logger as required.
+Works great in cooperation with the [ScriptConfig](https://github.com/claudiospizzi/ScriptConfig) module to improve controller scripts.

 ## Requirenments